Articles on: Settings & configurations

 Maglr supports two approaches:

-• Maglr's default cookie consent — a built-in accept/reject banner in your publication
+• Maglr's default cookie consent — a built-in accept/reject banner in your publication (with a standard or strict analytics mode)

 Image: Maglr's default cookie consent